 Best Pour-Over Coffee Equipment

-Now let us move on for some suggestions for your best pour-over coffee equipment list.
+Now let us move on to some suggestions for your best pour-over coffee equipment list.

-There are so many excellent roasted coffee beans to choose!
+There are many excellent roasted coffee beans to choose!

 We just don’t have enough space to list them all.